Interested in a fountain of youth?

-You see, without addressing underlying lifestyle factors that deplete NAD, you can only increase it so much.
+Without addressing underlying lifestyle factors that deplete NAD, you can only increase it so much.

 It’s like filling a leaky tire with more air.
-Sure, it works in the short-term, but eventually it goes flat again.
+Sure, it works in the short-term, but eventually, it goes flat again.
 The real solution is to patch the tire, stop all leaks, and re-inflate.

 Once you do that the air stays.

 Such is the case with NAD.
 Dr. Mercola’s book EMF*D taught me lifestyle optimizations to make before moving on to NMN or NR.